-The NFRMPO is the lead planning agency responsible for air quality conformity for mobile sources of air pollution for Northern Colorado.
-The NFRMPO works with the State Air Pollution Control Division (APCD), part of the Colorado Department of Public Health and Environment, and the Environmental Protection Agency (EPA) to develop plans to address air quality issues and ensure the NFRMPO’s regional Transportation Plans meet or exceed air emission requirements.
+The quality of the air impacts human health, agriculture, and visibility, and is also an important consideration for transportation planning.
+The NFRMPO is the designated lead planning agency for Carbon Monoxide (CO) and works with the Regional Air Quality Council (RAQC), which is the designated lead planning agency for ozone.
+In addition, the NFRMPO works with the Air Pollution Control Division (APCD) and the Environmental Protection Agency (EPA) to develop plans to address air quality issues and ensure the NFRMPO’s regional Transportation Plans meet or exceed air emission requirements.

-Fort Collins and Greeley are both Carbon Monoxide Maintenance Areas, meaning the cities have reached their air quality targets and must maintain the standards for ten years.
+Fort Collins and Greeley are both Carbon Monoxide Maintenance Areas, meaning the cities no longer exceed standards for carbon monoxide and must meet maintenance requirements.
 Fort Collins is in its second 10-year maintenance plan, lasting from 2013 through 2023.
-Greeley is in its second 10-year maintenance plan, lasting from 2009 through 2019.
+Greeley completed its second 10-year maintenance plan, which lasted from 2009 through May 2019.

 - Colorado Air Pollution Control Division